Destigmatizing Feminism: The Basics Are Powerful

 Events like the overturning of Roe v.
 Wade are more than enough proof of that.
 If a human being losing autonomy over their own body doesn't alarm you, I don't know what will.

 In simple terms, feminism advocates for equality between men and women in all aspects of life.
-The concept has gotten lost for many that choose not to educate themselves on the subject and not only believe but also spread the idea that feminism is fighting for the superiority of one gender and not equality.
+The concept has gotten lost for many that choose to not educate themselves on the subject and not only believe, but also spread the false notion that feminism is fighting for the superiority of one gender.

 There's nothing out of this world about the feminist movement; after all, one would think that there’s no reason for one gender to be lesser than the other in our society when we are all humans.
 But our world was built upon patriarchy, and men have been the ones in positions of power for far too long.